c3lang/c3-web/src/content/docs/Generic Programming/reflection.md

 #### `$typeof`

-Returns the type of an expression or variable as a type itself.
+Returns the type of an expression or variable.

 ```c3
 Foo f;